-The Poetry Coalition's goals are to: 1) develop a healthy ecosystem of nonprofit poetry oganizations by promoting regular communication, encouraging collaboration and resource sharing, encouraging an atmosphere of inclusivity, and creating space and time for poetry leaders to meet in person; 2) make poetry and its popularity more visible by collectively promoting the art form and collecting and sharing information that supports this case; 3) demonstrate the positive and transformative impact poetry can have on individual readers, communities, and in addressing important issues by sparking dialogues, promoting understanding, and encouraging empathy; 4) grow the audience of poetry readers and supporters (including financial) by engaging in creative projects and with a range of organizations that help us bring poetry to new readers and writers of all ages.
+The Poetry Coalition's member organizations are working together to: 1) develop a healthy ecosystem of nonprofit poetry organizations by promoting regular communication, encouraging collaboration and resource sharing, encouraging an atmosphere of inclusivity, and creating space and time for poetry leaders to meet in person; 2) make poetry and its popularity more visible by collectively promoting the art form and collecting and sharing information that supports this case; 3) demonstrate the positive and transformative impact poetry can have on individual readers, communities, and in addressing important issues by sparking dialogues, promoting understanding, and encouraging empathy; 4) grow the audience of poetry readers and supporters (including financial) by engaging in creative projects and with a range of organizations that help us bring poetry to new readers and writers of all ages.

-The Poetry Coalition's values, which help guide programmatic efforts, are: 1) alignment: acting on shared mission-driven organizational goals and projects while celebrating diversities among our organizations; 2) inclusivity: welcoming the many diversities of poets and poetry, acknowledging that poetry is both historical and a living, responsive, evolving form; 3) empathy: creativing visibility for poetry's unique ability to foster compassion and human connection through language, as both an inspirational and educational tool; and 4) courageousness: to act boldly, transparently, and with courage on behalf of poets, poetry, and the value both bring to our culture.
+The Poetry Coalition's members organization's shared values, which help guide programmatic efforts, are: 1) alignment: acting on shared mission-driven organizational goals and projects while celebrating diversities among our organizations; 2) inclusivity: welcoming the many diversities of poets and poetry, acknowledging that poetry is both historical and a living, responsive, evolving form; 3) empathy: creating visibility for poetry's unique ability to foster compassion and human connection through language, as both an inspirational and educational tool; and 4) courageousness: to act boldly, transparently, and with courage on behalf of poets, poetry, and the value both bring to our culture.

 Toward accomplishing our goals, the Poetry Coalition's current strategies, some of which will be addressed and achieved over time, are: 1) holding convenings both at and outside of AWP, 2) annual programming on a theme of social importance, 3) finding or funding studies on poetry in the U. S. that more accurately capture the increased demand and impact we witness, 4) pursuing models for fellowship programs for young poetry leaders or color and from under-represented communities; 5) working towards creating a safety net for small poetry organizations; 6) providing training for educators on how to teach poetry, and serving the next generation with youth programs.

-The convening is planned by the Academy of American Poets and the organization hosting the meeting, with input from the University of Arizona Poetry Center and the Wick Poetry Center at Kent State University, and founding members.
-The convening is underwritten by the Academy of American Poets through a grant from the Ford Foundation.
+The convening is planned by the Academy of American Poets and the organization hosting the meeting, with input from the University of Arizona Poetry Center and the Wick Poetry Center at Kent State University, founding members, and the host organizations.
+The convening is underwritten by the Academy of American Poets through a grant from the Andrew W. Mellon Foundation.
 While we are grateful for interest in attending this convening from individuals and organizations, including from those who have offered to pay their own way, because it is a working meeting and for equity and fairness purposes, only founding Poetry Coalition members, whose participation is funded, attend.

 Affiliate members of the Poetry Coalition are listed on Poets.org and included in press releases issued to the media.
-They receive advance notice of the annual March programming theme, occasional communications throughout the year with information impacting the poetry field, and are invited to attend the Poetry Coalition's meetup at the AWP conference.
+They receive advance notice of the annual March programming theme, occasional communications throughout the year with information impacting the poetry field, and are invited to attend the Poetry Coalition's meet-up at the AWP conference.
 In years forward we will look to organize skill-building or informational calls or webinars for affiliate members as well.

 If your question isn't answered here, please feel free to contact Jennifer Benka, executive director of the Academy of American Poets, at [email protected]